aria2/aria2/README.rst

 In this section, we describe how to build Android binary using Android NDK cross-compiler on Debian Linux.

+At the time of this writing, android-ndk-r9 should compile aria2 without errors.

 ``android-config`` script is a configure script wrapper for Android build.
 We use it to create official Android build.
 This script assumes the following libraries have been built for cross-compile: